 06.05.2026 23:36

-A notable practice is being implemented in Singapore for male students who engage in bullying, including cyberbullying, at school.
-Under the new regulation, students may face caning of up to three strokes in certain cases.
-While the decision is stated to be a 'last resort' following rising bullying incidents, female students are exempted.
+A striking practice is being implemented in Singapore for male students who engage in bullying at school, including cyberbullying.
+According to the new regulation, students may receive up to three strokes of the cane in certain cases.
+While it is stated that the decision was taken as a 'last resort' following an increase in bullying incidents, female students have been exempted.

-A new application drawing attention to school bullying has emerged in Singapore.
-Under new guidelines discussed in parliament, male students who bully others, including through cyberbullying, may face caning as a “last resort.”
-It was announced that students could receive up to three strokes under the regulation.
+A new practice that draws attention to school bullying in Singapore has come to the fore.
+Under the new guidelines discussed in parliament, male students who bully others, including cyberbullying, may face caning as a "last resort."
+It was announced that the regulation allows for up to three strokes of the cane.

-“TO BE APPLIED IF ALL OTHER METHODS PROVE INSUFFICIENT”
+"TO BE APPLIED ONLY IF ALL OTHER METHODS PROVE INSUFFICIENT"

-Education Minister Desmond Lee stated in parliament that corporal punishment would only be applied in serious cases and when other disciplinary methods have failed.
-Lee expressed that the practice would be carried out under strict rules and that the punishment could only be given with the approval of the school principal.
+Education Minister Desmond Lee stated in his parliamentary address that physical punishment will only be applied in severe cases and when other disciplinary methods have failed.
+Lee said the practice will be carried out under strict rules and that the punishment can only be given with the approval of the school principal.

-It was reported that before the punishment, administered by authorized teachers, criteria such as the student’s age, maturity level, and whether the punishment would have a positive effect on behavior would be evaluated.
+It was reported that before the punishment is administered by authorized teachers, criteria such as the student's age, maturity level, and whether the punishment would have a positive effect on behavior will be evaluated.

-It was noted that the new regulation was prepared following a review process conducted over the past year.
-It was stated that school bullying cases that garnered widespread public attention last year were particularly influential in the decision-making process.
+It was stated that the new regulation was prepared after a review process conducted over the past year.
+It was expressed that school bullying cases, which caused widespread public reaction last year, were particularly influential in the decision-making process.

 FEMALE STUDENTS EXEMPT FROM CANING

-According to a report by The Guardian, it was announced that caning would only apply to male students aged nine and above.
-It was highlighted that the penal code prohibits caning for women, and it was reported that different disciplinary methods such as detention, suspension, or lowering behavioral grades would be applied for female students.
+According to a report by The Guardian, it was announced that caning will only apply to male students aged nine and older.
+It was noted that caning for women is prohibited under the penal code, and it was reported that different disciplinary methods such as detention, suspension, or lowered conduct grades will be applied for female students.

-Authorities also announced that students would be monitored after the punishment and provided with counseling support.
+Authorities also announced that students will be monitored and provided with counseling support after the punishment.

 INTERNATIONAL REACTIONS TO CORPORAL PUNISHMENT CONTINUE

-Judicial caning, first implemented during British colonial rule in the 19th century, continues to be used for certain crimes in the country.
-This punishment can be applied to men under 50 convicted of offenses such as robbery, fraud, and visa violations.
+Judicial caning, first implemented during the British colonial administration in the 19th century, continues to be used for some crimes in the country.
+Men under the age of 50 convicted of crimes such as robbery, fraud, and visa violations can receive this punishment.

 Meanwhile, international organizations such as UNICEF and the World Health Organization oppose the practice, arguing that corporal punishment harms children's physical and psychological development.
-The latest report published by the World Health Organization also emphasized that physical punishment has serious negative effects on child development.
+A recent report published by the World Health Organization also emphasized that physical punishment has serious negative effects on child development.